tomcomtang/vercel-ai-sdk-chatbot/README.md

-# AI Chatbot Template - EdgeOne Pages
+# VERCEL AI SDK Chatbot Template - EdgeOne Pages

 A modern AI chatbot template built with Next.js 14, Vercel AI SDK, and Tailwind CSS, specifically designed for deployment on EdgeOne Pages.
 This template provides a complete AI chat interface with support for multiple AI providers and models.